It's not independence, but Syria's Kurds entrench self-rule

 Ankara views the Syrian PYD as an extension of Turkey's own Kurdish insurgency led by the Kurdistan Workers' Party, or PKK, and is determined to avert Kurdish power next door.
 Last year, its troops captured a pocket of territory inside Syria to prevent a contiguous Kurdish hold along the frontier.

 Turkish forces, with Syrian allies, have skirmished with Kurdish forces holding the northwestern town of Afrin.
-And Turkey's president announced Saturday it was launching an operation in the nearby Idlib province, controlled by al-Qaida-linked fighters.
+And Turkey announced Saturday it was launching an operation in the nearby Idlib province, controlled by al-Qaida-linked fighters, in part to push Kurdish expansion there.

 Meanwhile, a race is on between the U.S. and the Kurds on one side and the Syria-Russia-Iran alliance on the other for the oil-rich, eastern province of Deir el-Zour.
 Each side is fighting to take back as much territory as it can from IS.
 That race could determine the borders of a Kurdish-administrated area.